AsBuiltReport/AsBuiltReport.Microsoft.AD/README.md

 ## :x: Known Issues

-- WinRM issues using the Domain Controller IPAddress instead of the FQDN.
+- Issues with WinRM when using the IP address instead of the "Fully Qualified Domain Name".
-- No Mac/Linux support due to ActiveDirectory & GroupPolicy module .Net Framework dependency
+- No Linux/Mac support until Microsoft migrates the ActiveDirectory/GroupPolicy modules to PowerShell Core.